xiaoqie007/regular-investing-in-box/docs/en/README.md

 >If the correct trend is chosen, then while the difference between price and value is not unimportant, it's not as important as people think.

 With a focus on long-term trends and the requirement of only focusing on the long term, regular investment targets must be chosen in a different way.
-Compared to many other investors, regular investors have an extra screening criteria:
+Compared to many other investors, regular investors have an extra screening/ˈskrēniNG/ criteria:

->Sustained growth over the long term.
+>Sustained/səˈstān/ growth over the long term.

 Don't discount the importance of "one extra criteria".

 Amazon ([NASDAQ: AMZN](https://finance.yahoo.com/quote/AMZN/)) currently has the highest market cap of any e-commerce company in the world.
 According to [Morningstar's calculations](http://performance.morningstar.com/stock/performance-return.action?t=AMZN), it has provided investors with a compound yearly return of 40.42% over the past five years.
 Over the past 15 years, the compound yearly return has been 28.51%.

-Have you thought about why Amazon started by selling books, even though there were so many other potential items to sell?
-Aside from the fact that the book market is a large market, and the fact that people need and want to buy books frequently, there is one extra screening criteria that the book market passes: once you have sold a book, you very rarely need to provide customer service.
+Have you thought about why Amazon started by selling books, even though there were so many other potential/pəˈtenCHəl/ items to sell?
+Aside from the fact that the book market is a large market, and the fact that people need and want to buy books frequently/ˈfrēkwəntlē/, there is one extra screening criteria that the book market passes: once you have sold a book, you very rarely need to provide customer service.
 Just this one extra criteria eliminated 99.99% of the other choices!

-Regular investors can only chose investments that grow sustainably over the long term (of course, the more growth the better!).
-Just this one seemingly simple criteria eliminates 99.99% of the options, because, strictly speaking, there is no one individual investment that we can be sure will meet this criteria, no matter how good it looks now.
+Regular investors can only chose investments that grow sustainably/səˈstān/ over the long term (of course, the more growth the better!).
+Just this one seemingly/ˈsēmiNGlē/ simple criteria eliminates 99.99% of the options, because, strictly speaking, there is no one individual investment that we can be sure will meet this criteria, no matter how good it looks now.
 This is because companies are just like people:

 >In the long run, we are all dead. -- John Maynard Keynes